Timeline of the COVID-19 pandemic in Japan: March 2020

-On 25 March, MHLW officials announced 71 people tested positive, including 41 cases in Tokyo.
-Governor Yuriko Koike held an emergency press conference in the late afternoon to reaffirm the seriousness of the situation and request people remain inside as much as possible for the next two weeks.
+On 25 March, Ministry of Health, Labour and Welfare (MHLW) officials announced 71 people tested positive, including 41 cases in Tokyo.
+Governor Koike held an emergency press conference in the late afternoon to reaffirm the seriousness of the situation and asked people remain inside voluntarily for the next two weeks.
 Panic buying began following the announcement.

-On 26 March, several governors of the Greater Tokyo Area, including Chiba, Kanagawa, Saitama, and Yamanashi, strongly urged residents to follow stay-at-home requests to prevent a surge in infections that could cause a "critical phase".
+On 26 March, several governors of the Greater Tokyo Area, including Chiba, Kanagawa, Saitama, and Yamanashi, urged residents to follow stay-at-home requests to prevent a surge in infections.
 In Tokyo, residents were asked to work from home and refrain from going out at night and on the weekend.

 On 27 March, MHLW officials announced 112 people had tested positive in a single day, including three Hanshin Tigers professional baseball players.

-On 28 March, Abe held an hour-long press briefing about the economic measures being prepared by the Japanese government amid considerable concerns of an "explosive spread of overflowing infections", which was creating regional self-isolation requests around Japan, including in Tokyo, Osaka, Hyogo, and Aichi.
-Abe's wife was accused of attending a hanami party in defiance of COVID restrictions.
-Abe said she merely took pictures in front of some cherry trees after going to a restaurant.
+On 28 March, Prime Minister Abe held a press briefing about economic measures being prepared by the Japanese government amid concerns of infections increasing.
+Abe's wife was accused of attending a hanami party in defiance of COVID restrictions, which Abe denied.

 On 28 March, 63 people tested positive in Tokyo.

-On 29 March, MHLW officials announced 194 people had tested positive for the virus, including 58 people at a facility for the disabled in Tōnoshō, Chiba Prefecture.
+On 29 March, MHLW officials announced 194 people had tested positive, including 58 people at a facility for the disabled in Tōnoshō, Chiba Prefecture.
 That day, 68 people tested positive in Tokyo, for a total of 430 confirmed cases of COVID-19, the largest among Japan's 47 prefectures.

 On 30 March, tarento and comedian Ken Shimura died at the age of 70 from complications of a COVID-19 infection.
 It was the first major COVID death in Japan's entertainment industry.

-On 30 March, Fukuoka City announced confirmed cases in a woman in her 20s and her infant daughter.
-On 30 March, Toyama prefecture announced its first case, and a Kyoto government official announced that the Kyoto Sangyo University had undergone "a cluster of infections"—including two students who had recently returned from travel to Europe.
+On 30 March, Fukuoka City confirmed that an infant under one year old was infected; the infection of children that young was a rarity.
+On 30 March, Toyama Prefecture announced its first case, and a Kyoto government official announced several cases at Kyoto Sangyo University, including two students who had recently returned from Europe.

 On 31 March, Tokyo reported 7 deaths and 78 new infections, for a total of 521 cases.
 10 of the new cases were suspected to be tied to Eiju General Hospital in Taito Ward.
 Calls were made for the prime minister to declare a state of emergency, but both Prime Minister Abe and Chief Cabinet Secretary Suga denied that it was necessary.